 Amount due to a fellow subsidiary and amount due to ultimate holding company mainly represent the balances with the related parties which are non-trading in nature, unsecured, repayable on demand, and non-interest bearing.
-Such amount as at 30 September 2016 was subsequently settled in December 2016.
-The amount due to ultimate holding company as at 31 January 2017 was subsequently settled in February 2017.
+Such amounts as at 30 September 2016 were subsequently settled in December 2016.

-Amount due from a fellow subsidiary and amount due from ultimate holding company
+Amount due from ultimate holding company

-Amount due from a fellow subsidiary and amount due from ultimate holding company mainly represent the balances with the related parties which are non-trading in nature, unsecured, repayable on demand, and non-interest bearing.
-The amount due from a fellow subsidiary and amount due from ultimate holding company as at 31 January 2017 were subsequently settled in February and March 2017 respectively.
+Amount due from ultimate holding company mainly represent the balances with the related parties which are non-trading in nature, unsecured, repayable on demand, and non-interest bearing.